 - fast or irregular heartbeat

-These are not all the side effects with INCRUSE.
-Ask your healthcare provider or pharmacist for more information.
+These are not all the possible side effects of INCRUSE.

 How do I store INCRUSE?